programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 If the tab was closed, click *Open* > *Open Project* and find the Sonnets example (Refine saves everything for you!).

 Add a new column based on the *first* column named `sentiment`.
+We will use this window to test out a whole series of expressions, so leave it open until we get to the final iteration of the request.

 On the right side of the *Expression* box is a drop down to change the expression language.
 Select *Python / Jython* from the list.